The official Government Help to Buy website

-To find out more about applying for Help to Buy:Equity Loan in London visit the Help to Buy agent website, call 03333 214 044 or look out for the Help to Buy logo on new-build developments and ask about the scheme there.
+To find out more about applying for an equity loan in London visit the Help to Buy agent for the Midlands and London or call 03333 214 044.

 The Help to Buy agent for London provides the administration of the Help to Buy: Equity Loan scheme only.
 They cannot guide potential purchasers on wider housing options.